RicardoMacagba/laravel_backend_for_python_send_email/README.md

 # Project Setup Guide

-This document explains how to set up the project after cloning the repository, including Filament Admin setup.
+This document explains how to set up the project after cloning the repository.

 ---